FOREX-Swedish crown softens after market sees Riksbank dovishness, euro rebounds | Technology

 - Sweden

-The Swedish crown softened on Wednesday after the country's central bank was less hawkish than expected, while the euro and pound rebounded, having suffered a day earlier as jitters about the U.S. banking sector helped the safe-haven dollar.
+The Swedish crown weakened sharply on Wednesday after the country's central bank was less hawkish than expected, while the euro rebounded from losses a day earlier when jitters about the U.S. banking sector helped the safe-haven dollar.

-The euro rose 0.8% against the crown to 11.401, set for its biggest one-day gain since early March.
-The dollar, which traded down 0.7% against the crown before the Riksbank's decision, was up 0.4% at 10.347.
-Sweden's central bank raised its policy rate by half a percentage point to 3.50% in line with market forecasts, and said expected a further hike at its upcoming meeting in June or in September, but two deputy governors voted for a smaller hike.
+The euro rose as much as 1.05% against the crown to 11.426, set for its biggest one-day gain since early March.
+The dollar, which traded down 0.7% against the crown before the Riksbank's decision, was steady at 10.305 crowns. <SEK=D3.
+Sweden's central bank raised its policy rate by half a percentage point to 3.50% in line with market forecasts, and said it expected a further hike at its meeting in June or in September, but two deputy governors voted for a smaller hike.

-"For the market, what was more important (than the 50 basis point hike) was the updated guidance that shows the Riksbank is still relatively cautious over the need for further tightening from here," said Lee Hardman senior currency analyst at MUFG, pointing to the comment that next hike is expected in either June or September.
-"Also the fact two deputy governors favoured a smaller hike plays into the idea that the Riksbank is planning on stepping down the pace," he said.
+"This dovish dissent is a recipe for more weakness against the euro because of the rate differential," said Kenneth Broux, head of corporate research for FX and rates at Societe Generale.
+Market expectations are for further rate hikes from the European Central Bank.
+The difference between rates in one market and another are factors in driving currency moves.
+The Norwegian crown "is also getting caught in the crossfire, and I think the scandies can weaken more and put pressure on the central banks to jawbone their currencies (i.e. try to talk them stronger)," said Broux.

-Elsewhere, the euro rose 0.4% against the dollar to $1.1019 and the pound rose 0.38% $1.2457 both rebounding from slightly larger falls a day earlier.
-The dollar index, which measures the currency against six major rivals, was down 0.25% at 101.56 after a 0.5% increase Tuesday, as it benefited from a short-term flight to safety.
+The euro climbed 0.16% on the Norwegian crown to a fresh three year high of 11.747.
+The euro was also stronger more broadly, rising 0.57% against the dollar to $1.1038, while the pound rose 0.5% to $1.2474, both European currencies rebounding from similar size falls the day before.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)